WMRGL/VariantDatabase/README.md

 Use this option to upload the data for a single sample.
 Example below:

-`python manage.py master_upload -worksheet_dir /home/cuser/Documents/Project/DatabaseData/worksheet_dir/ --output_dir /home/cuser/Documents/Project/DatabaseData/MPN_213837/  --sample_qc --coverage --variants --single_sample 213837-2-D17-26177-HP_S2`
+`python manage.py master_upload --worksheet_dir /home/cuser/Documents/Project/DatabaseData/worksheet_dir/ --output_dir /home/cuser/Documents/Project/DatabaseData/MPN_213837/  --sample_qc --coverage --variants --single_sample 213837-2-D17-26177-HP_S2`

 Note that the --sample_sheet and --run_qc options are not available when using the --single_sample option.